seaboyz/You-Dont-Know-JS/this & object prototypes/ch3.md

 **Note:** Using future/advanced capabilities of the language, it may be possible to override the default `[[Get]]` or `[[Put]]` operations for an entire object (not just per property).
 This is beyond the scope of our discussion in this book, but will be covered later in the "You Don't Know JS" series.

 ES5 introduced a way to override part of these default operations, not on an object level but a per-property level, through the use of getters and setters.

-Getters are properties which actually call a hidden function to retrieve a value.
-Setters are properties which actually call a hidden function to set a value.
+***Getters are properties which actually call a hidden function to retrieve a value.***

+***Setters are properties which actually call a hidden function to set a value.***

-When you define a property to have either a getter or a setter or both, its definition becomes an "accessor descriptor" (as opposed to a "data descriptor").
-For accessor-descriptors, the `value` and `writable` characteristics of the descriptor are moot and ignored, and instead JS considers the `set` and `get` characteristics of the property (as well as `configurable` and `enumerable`).
+When you define a property to have either a getter or a setter or both, its definition becomes an "***accessor descriptor***" (as opposed to a "data descriptor"). ***For accessor-descriptors, the `value` and `writable` characteristics of the descriptor are moot and ignored, and instead JS considers the `set` and `get` characteristics of the property (as well as `configurable` and `enumerable`)***.

 Consider: